ianderrington/genai/docs/Understanding/data/simulation.md

 !!! code "[Madrona](https://github.com/shacklettbp/madrona)"
     Madrona is a prototype game engine designed for creating high-throughput, GPU-accelerated simulators.
 These simulators can run thousands of virtual environment instances and generate millions of aggregate simulation steps per second on a single GPU.

-## Conclusion

-Data simulation is a potent tool in AI and machine learning.
-It facilitates the creation of large volumes of synthetic data, which can be used to train highly task-specific models.
-This process is particularly beneficial when real-world data is limited or challenging to obtain.
-The resources and studies highlighted in this document offer valuable insights into the practical application of data simulation in AI.